We may earn a commission when you make a purchase via links on this site.

 Types of antivirus software based on the operating system

 Antivirus software can also be divided according to the operating system it is designed to protect.
-For example, there are antivirus programs specifically designed for Windows, Mac, and Android (but not for iOS).
-For instance, Intego is a famous antivirus program exclusively designed for macOS.
+For example, there are antivirus programs for Windows, macOS, Android, and iOS.
+For instance, Intego is a famous antivirus program for Mac.

 Choosing antivirus software compatible with your device’s operating system is essential, as using an incompatible program may cause problems or reduce the effectiveness of the antivirus software.
 Our preferred antivirus program, Norton, is very capable at protecting all major operating systems.